 \subsection{COVID Forecast Hub Ensemble}

-The COVID Forecast Hub uses the submitted forecasts by contributing teams, and generates three distinct models: a baseline model for reference and two ensemble models, all of which we incorporate for comparison in our experiments.
+The Hub uses the submitted forecasts from contributing teams to generate three distinct models: a baseline model for reference and two ensemble models, all of which are incorporated for comparison in our experiments.
 The \textit{COVIDhub-baseline} model operates as a persistence model for reference \citep{cramer2022united}, where the point forecast for any future time is equal to the most recently observed value.
-Ensemble methods, a meta-learning approach, combines predictions from multiple models to enhance predictive accuracy.
+Ensemble methods, a meta-learning approach, combine predictions from multiple models to enhance predictive accuracy.
 Starting from the week of November 15, 2021, \textit{COVIDhub-4\_week\_ensemble} computes an equally weighted median of eligible forecasts for cases and hospitalizations.
-While the ensemble may not consistently yield the most accurate forecast for individual dates, it demonstrates stable forecasting performance over time compared to other models within the Hub \citep{bracher2021evaluating}.
-In contrast, the forecasts generated by the \textit{COVIDhub-trained\_ensemble} are a weighted median of forecasts from the top-performing individual models, ranked based on relative Weighted Interval Score (WIS) assessed on performance for previous forecasts submissions \citep{bracher2021evaluating}.
+Although the ensemble may not consistently yield the most accurate forecast for individual dates, it demonstrates stable forecasting performance over time compared to other models within the Hub \citep{bracher2021evaluating}.
+By contrast, the forecasts generated by the \textit{COVIDhub-trained\_ensemble} are a weighted median of forecasts from the top-performing individual models, ranked based on the relative Weighted Interval Score (WIS) assessed on performance for previous forecast submissions \citep{bracher2021evaluating}.